gokulkvn/feedback-collector/README.md

 - Submit feedback with name, category, and message
 - Sentiment analysis (positive/neutral/negative)
 - Feedback is stored securely in the database
+-  View all feedback
+- Filter by category or sentiment
+- Export feedback as CSV or JSON

 ### Admin Features:
 - Admin login (with hardcoded credentials)